briggsprashar/sports_metric_analysis/Project.md

 ## Limitations

-The following limitations can be seen in any sports performance measurement and sports data based projects.
+The following limitations can be seen in sports performance measurement and sports data projects.

 - Missing or irregular testing reduces baseline stability.
 - Gaps in gender testing biases or practices can skew data results.
+This dataset does not show male and female teams for many sports; that reduces gender based data analysis.
+Most women teams in this dataset has far less >5 measurements then men.
+That skews results, and can impact performance, as composite metrics are more meaningful.
+An argument could be that this is because there are more male vs female players.
+But when percentages are less for women than men, that clearly shows women players are not tested the same.
+This is clear in bar plot in Section 2.1.2 above.
 - Gender inference from team labels may lead to classification errors.
+Inferring gender from team labels can sometimes lead to people being assigned to the wrong gender category.
+This happens because team names or labels are an imperfect way to determine individuals’ genders and can introduce classification errors.
 - Team-level z-scores may mask individual variability.
+Team-level z-scores aggregate individual performances into a single group metric, which can hide differences in performance among team members.
 - Sensor noise and interpolation may influence ME&GC metrics.
+Imputation and interpolation rely on surrounding data points, the resulting values are assumptions rather than true observations.
+If the neighboring values are unusually low or high, the imputed value will inherit that bias.
+Moreover, these methods can also create artificial trend lines, reduce natural variability, and potentially mask the true cause of changes in the data.
+Additionally, imputation often pulls values toward the median, introducing bias and altering the distribution of the dataset.
 - Contextual factors like injury, fatigue, practice type, etc. are often not measured and accounted for in sports testing.
+- More data also tends to create higher averages.

 *Refer to `Part5_Observations_Limitations.pdf` for additional information*